-The Right off the Bat (ROTB) project was angled for the hallowed halls of Cooperstown this week.
-Since we have rescheduled for 2019 or probably into the 2020s, permit me (Evander), in this our 601st blog and with little else to do, to consider baseball by the numbers and its impact on a sport, on the major-league level, which is in revenue-and-national-interest decline if regular-season attendance and World Series-viewership figures are to be believed.
+The Right off the Bat (ROTB) project was angled toward the hallowed halls of Cooperstown this week.
+Since we have rescheduled for 2019 or probably into the 2020s, permit me (Evander), in this our 601st blog and with little else to do but count them, to consider baseball-by-the-numbers and its impact on a sport, on the major-league level, which is in revenue-and-national-interest decline if regular-season attendance and World Series-viewership figures are to be believed.
 (Attendance fell by more than three million: below seventy million for the first time since 2003.
-Series ratings plummeted 23 percent from 2017.)
+Already-dismal Series ratings plummeted 23 percent from 2017.)

-The earliest king of figures in space (geometry) and time (music), Pythagoras of ancient Greece and Egypt, defined numbers in three ways: quantitative (counting things), mathematical (addition/subtraction), and qualitative (number as symbol: the refined-differentiating aspect of each number).
+The earliest king of figures in space (geometry) and time (music), Pythagoras of ancient Greece and Egypt, defined numbers in three ways: quantitative (counting things), mathematical (abstract calculations), and qualitative (number as symbol: the refined-differentiating aspect of each number).

 None exists in a platonic, Newtonian, or pantheistic (cf. Spinoza’s Tractatus theologico-politicus) cosmos; nor does God play dice with the universe.
 Hello!

 So what does any of this have to do with baseball?
 It is still a most-day-in-day-out-lifelike sport of the unpredictable and “intangibles,” right?
 The miraculous?
 We don’t know who will win or lose, correct?
 Or do we?
 Was the 2018 postseason the most predictable in memory?
 Yes, yes, and yes; and the trend is clearly turning off the fans.

-Since the coming of Bill James, baseball, especially professional baseball, has been dominated by so-called analytics.
-Organizations hire younger, faster, more-scientific general managers and managers who spend hours, in stress and strain, crunching the numbers.
+Since the dawning of Bill James, baseball, especially professional baseball, has been dominated by analytics.
+Organizations hire younger, faster, “scientificker” general managers and managers who spend hours, in stress and strain, crunching the numbers.
 (A colorful debater and Shakespeare scholar, the late Irvin Leigh Matus, earlier drew keen conclusions from numeric observations.
 ROTB is always to fast-pitch these [ir]relevant-literary references.)

 These can get pretty sophisticated.
-ROTB surveyed some of this trendy modulation five years ago in (Im)probabilities, a genially impudent and most subjective look at objective probability.
-A portion from that blog on the array of stats will cause all but the most spectral-eyed fans to number their days with their favorite pastime:
+ROTB surveyed some of this trendy modulation five years ago in (Im)probabilities, a genially impudent and mostly subjective look at objective probability.
+A portion from that blog on the array of stats will leave all but the most spectral-eyed, angle-of-incidence fans to number their days with their favorite pastime:

-Twenty-first-century major-league talent is now regularly monitored via Statcast (essentially, a refinement of traditional Sabermetrics/analytics as is the ultra-complex BP: analyses of teams) with such generally accepted as well as esoteric stats as WAR (wins above replacement, sometimes rendered WARP, and a well-known stat today); secondary average; ERA+; FIELDf/x and Reaction Analysis (respectively measuring a player’s defensive value and how much ground is covered, as well as how quickly); UZR and ISO (Isolated Power, derived by subtracting batting average from slugging percentage); Contact Rate; Hard-hit Rate; Chase Rate (Chase %); Launch Angle and Exit Velocity (both commonplace and likewise self-explanatory); line-drive rate and contact rate (also self-explanatory); SR (spin rate; almost certainly with banned Spider Tack to increase it); swing-path; game score (a 100 for pitching is phenomenal, but higher is possible); vertical-approach angle (VAA); Skill-interactive Earned Run Average (SIERA); outs above average (OAA); wRC+ (Weighted Runs Created Plus: a stadium- and league-adjusted power measurement); PECOTA (Player Empirical Comparison and Optimization Test Algorithm) projections; JAWS developed by someone named Jaffe to determine Cooperstown worthiness; UBR (Ultimate Base Running: self-explanatory); Scoring Efficiency (SE); Scoring Load (SC%); and undoubtedly others, even a little older, like one of the first of the new-breed stats WHIP (walks-hits-innings-pitched: the lower, and even below “1,” the better) or DIPS (defense-independent-pitching-statistics); BAbip and FB% (fastball percentage); EVA (exit-velocity against); pitch tunneling (more a concept); or, for offense, OPS, which combines on-base-and-slugging percentages.
+Twenty-first-century major-league talent is now regularly monitored via Statcast (essentially, a refinement of traditional Sabermetrics/analytics as is the ultra-complex BP: analyses of teams) with such generally accepted as well as esoteric stats as WAR (wins above replacement, sometimes rendered WARP, and a well-known stat today); secondary average; ERA+; FIELDf/x and Reaction Analysis (respectively measuring a player’s defensive value and how much ground is covered, as well as how quickly); DRS, UZR, and ISO (Isolated Power, derived by subtracting batting average from slugging percentage); Contact Rate; Hard-hit Rate; Chase Rate (Chase %); Launch Angle and Exit Velocity (both commonplace and likewise self-explanatory); line-drive rate and contact rate (also self-explanatory); SR (spin rate; almost certainly with banned Spider Tack to increase it); swing-path; game score (a 100 for pitching is phenomenal, but higher is possible); vertical-approach angle (VAA); Skill-interactive Earned Run Average (SIERA); outs above average (OAA); wRC+ (Weighted Runs Created Plus: a stadium- and league-adjusted power measurement); PECOTA (Player Empirical Comparison and Optimization Test Algorithm) projections; JAWS developed by someone named Jaffe to determine Cooperstown worthiness; UBR (Ultimate Base Running: self-explanatory); Scoring Efficiency (SE); and a mound of others, even a little older, like one of the first of the new-breed stats WHIP (walks-hits-innings-pitched: the lower, and even below “1,” the better: another older ueber-stat) or DIPS (defense-independent-pitching-statistics); BAbip and FB% (fastball percentage); EVA (exit-velocity against); pitch tunneling (more a concept); or, for offense, OPS, which combines on-base-and-slugging percentages.
 For improving pitching-performance the sabermetric way, there’s Driveline Baseball.

 Whence goeth the fun?